AbhishekGupta-Landmark/RepoCloner/replit.md

 The application features a multi-panel UI for repository cloning, file tree visualization, and AI analysis.
 The frontend is built with React, TypeScript, TanStack Query, and Tailwind CSS, focusing on a responsive grid layout, equal-height components, and enhanced text wrapping.
 The backend, an Express.js application with TypeScript, acts as a bridge to a C# compatible backend structure, employing an extensible provider pattern for Git services.
 Authentication is session-based, supporting multiple providers.
 For storage, an in-memory solution (MemStorage) is used.
 The system includes a dynamic analysis types system, allowing new AI analysis capabilities to be added by simply placing Python scripts in a designated directory.
 A significant feature is the AI-powered "Initial Test Coverage and Validation" analysis, which uses Python scripts to generate detailed test coverage reports in JSON format, providing file-level metrics, new test cases added, and generated test code previews.
 Robust JSON parsing with validation ensures data integrity from AI responses, handling various edge cases.
 All AI configuration is strictly managed through the UI, with no fallback constants or environment variables for critical AI settings.

 ## Recent Changes
-- 2025-10-06: **REMOVED FALLBACK REPORT LOGIC** - Direct push to main (USER CRITICAL FIX 🚨)
+- 2025-10-07: **REMOVED ALL FALLBACK LOGIC** - Direct push to main (USER CRITICAL FIX 🚨)
-  - **CRITICAL FIX**: Completely removed static analysis fallback from scripts/default.py
+  - **CRITICAL FIX**: Completely removed ALL fallback report generation from both analysis scripts
+  - **default.py**: Removed static analysis fallback (full migration analysis)
+  - **default2.py**: Removed manual keyword detection fallback (quick migration analysis)
-  - **Problem**: Code Analysis was failing on first run, then generating fake "fallback reports" on retry
+  - **Problem**: Analysis was generating fake "fallback reports" with manual detection instead of AI analysis
-  - **Solution**: Analysis now requires AI configuration and fails cleanly without generating misleading reports
+  - **Solution**: Both scripts now require AI configuration and fail cleanly without generating misleading reports
-  - **Behavior**: Script exits with error immediately if AI credentials missing or if AI analysis fails
+  - **Behavior**: Scripts exit with error immediately if AI credentials missing or if AI analysis fails
-  - **No More Fallbacks**: Users get clear error messages instead of stale/fake static analysis reports
+  - **No More Fallbacks**: Users get clear error messages instead of stale/fake manual detection reports

 - 2025-10-06: **SIMPLIFIED JSON PARSING - NO REGEX** - Commit d7fec93 (USER FEEDBACK + ARCHITECT APPROVED ✅)
   - **USER WAS RIGHT**: Removed all complex regex patterns for JSON parsing (inaccurate and overcomplicated)